Automotive industry in China: Involvement of Chinese technology companies

-The AITO M9 is designed and supplied by Huawei's hardware and software solution and manufactured by Seres Automobile and sold through Huawei/HIMA showrooms.
+The AITO M9 is designed and supplied by Huawei's hardware and software solution and manufactured by Seres Auto and sold through Huawei/HIMA showrooms.

 Xiaomi SU7 is first vehicle by Xiaomi.

 Since the 2020s, Chinese technology corporations such as Huawei, Baidu, DJI have entered the automotive business.
 Huawei's partnership with automobile manufacturers has taken the form of three business models, the standardized parts supply model, the "Huawei Inside" (HI) model, and the Harmony Intelligent Mobility Alliance (HIMA).
 Baidu and DJI have provided autonomous driving system and hardware to automotive manufacturers.
 Qihoo 360 invested in the Chinese EV startup company Hozon Auto.
 Geely collaborates with Baidu to set up joint venture brands, and acquired Chinese smartphone company Meizu for its Polestar and Lynk & Co brands with its auto OS and AR system.
+Oppo collaborates with SAIC Motor on the infotainment system used for MG EVs.
 Xiaomi is the first and the only Chinese tech company that is directly involved in automotive design, development and manufacturing, and operates its factory in Beijing.